t04glovern/t04glovern.github.io.raw/_posts/2015-12-30-arduino-projects--ethernet-using-hr911105a.markdown

 ether.printIp("DNS: ", ether.dnsip);
 {% endhighlight c %}

 Now that we have the interface up and running we can work on publishing a HTML page to the interface when someone tries to connect to the web server.
 We'll be storing our test html page within the Arduino code itself.
-If you have an SD card and a SD adapter on your Arduino you can also tell the microcontroller to serve the page from the SD directory.
+If you have an `SD card` and an `SD adapter` on your Arduino you can also tell the microcontroller to serve the page from the SD directory.
 In my case however I am simply going to build the HTML directly onto the Arduino chip.

 Back at the top of your program add the following as a constant char array.
-It will store your text in the Arduinos `program memory` (PROGMEM)
+It will store your text in the Arduino `program memory` (PROGMEM)

 {% highlight c %}
 // Define the HTML that will be served